mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

    Total Size: 273902365
 ```

-In building this pipeline, I collaborated closely with teammates who developed the S3 interface layer.
+In building this segment of the resolver pipeline, I collaborated closely with teammates who developed the core S3 interface in the backend.
 Their implementation of a centralized `S3Manager` class provided a clean abstraction over AWS SDK calls and significantly improved maintainability:

 ![Mermaid Diagram S3 Manager Class](./assets/mermaid_s3manager_class.svg)

 This wrapper pattern reinforced the importance of modular backend design.
 It also allowed me to streamline resolver logic and maintain a consistent interface between asset metadata and its physical representation in storage.

-Through this collaborative backend effort, we achieved version parity across MySQL and S3 while improving clarity and extensibility in the codebase.
+Through this collaborative effort, we achieved versioning across MySQL and S3 while improving clarity and extensibility in the codebase.

-#### Checkin/Checkout Views
+#### Checkin/Checkout Views in Django

-To support collaborative editing and version control, I implemented a check-in/check-out system on top of our Django backend.
-This system enforces edit locks at the asset level, ensuring safe concurrent use across team members while maintaining traceable asset histories.
+Next, to support collaborative editing and version control, I working on the check-in / check-out system within our Django backend.
+We made sure that our database enforces edit locks at the asset level, ensuring safe concurrent use among team members and maintaining traceable asset histories.

 ##### Access Control Logic

-The workflow enforces a **single-user ownership model** during check-out:
+Specifically, the workflow enforces a **single-user ownership model** during check-out:

-- When a user checks out an asset, the `checked_out_by` field in the database is updated with their identifier
+- When a user checks out an asset, the `checked_out_by` field in MySQL is updated with their identifier
 - While other users can still download the asset, further check-out attempts are blocked until it is checked back in
-- This policy safeguards against overwriting and promotes structured review and integration
+  This policy safeguards against overwriting and promotes structured review and integration

 ##### Endpoint Development

-I developed and maintained key API endpoints to support this workflow:
+I helped to develop and maintain key API endpoints to support this workflow:

 - `post_asset()` and `put_asset()` in `library/views_upload.py`
     - `post_asset()` initializes asset metadata and uploads new files
     - `put_asset()` validates check-in logic and updates existing entries

 - `download_asset_by_commit()` and `download_asset_by_tag()` in `library/views_download.py`
-    - Enables precise retrieval of asset versions based on metadata selectors
+    - Enables precise retrieval of asset versions based on a "flags" system in the metadata.

-Each view is structured around a corresponding serializer in `library/serializers.py`, ensuring:
+I also wanted to structure each view around a corresponding serializer in `library/serializers.py`, ensuring:

 - Input validation and error handling
 - Clean model transformations